The Center for Life Beyond Reed

 Application Process

-• Please include a 1-2 page (maximum) résumé.
-The CLBR has free drop in advising to help students craft résumés, and we encourage you to take advantage of this.
-The URC asks for résumés to help learn more about each applicant, and to encourage students to develop their application materials.
-The URC does not make evaluative decisions based on the content of the résumé.
+• The URC asks for resumes to help learn more about each applicant, and to encourage students to develop their application materials.
+The URC does not make evaluative decisions based on the content of the resume.

 3. Project description (no more than 1,000 words) detailing the internship or research experience you plan to undertake.
 Describe how the opportunity will benefit your educational progress and/or how it relates to your career goals.
 What are the desired outcomes of the project?
 How is your project hands on?
 Mention any relevant work, volunteer experience, or coursework.

 4. When appropriate, a detailed budget for any expenses up to $1,000 (not including the stipend).
 A budget narrative should explain line items wherever needed.
-Non-consumable equipment or supplied should be returned to the college on completion of the project.
+Non-consumable equipment or supplies should be returned to the college on completion of the project.
 On the budget page, please list any other funding sources to which you are applying, including any pay/financial support you will receive from a sponsoring organization.
 Use this budget form.

 5. A letter of support from the sponsoring organization or faculty member indicating support for the project you describe.
 Distant sponsor letters must be received by the application deadline.
-This letter can be emailed directly to Meg Andrews, andrewsm@reed.edu.
+This letter should be emailed directly to Meg Andrews, urc@reed.edu.

 6. One confidential letter of support from a Reed faculty who can speak to your qualifications and interest in the project.
 In the case of a research project with a Reed faculty member, this letter can be provided by a faculty member who is sponsoring the project.
 The letter need not be long (one paragraph is enough), but should address the student’s readiness for the project and ability to complete the project successfully.
-This letter can be emailed directly to Meg Andrews, andrewsm@reed.eduPlease make sure you contact your letter writer with adequate advance of the deadline.
+This letter should be emailed directly to Meg Andrews, urc@reed.eduPlease make sure you contact your letter writer with adequate advance of the deadline.

-Deadline: March 6, 2024 at 12:00 p.m.
+Deadline: March 5, 2025 at 12:00 p.m. noon.
 Late or incomplete applications will not be accepted.

 IRB Approval